Naming Young Drivers on their Parents' Insurance Policy

 Provisional drivers insurance

-If you're still learning to drive, there's also the option to take out a short-term learner driver policy that lets you practice in your parents' car without risking their no claims bonus if you have a prang.
+If you're still learning to drive, there's also the option of taking out learner driver insurance that lets you practice in your parents' car without risking their no claims bonus if you have a prang.

 You don’t need a full driving license in order to take out insurance in your own name.
 You can take out your own insurance policy even on a provisional license, and it’s particularly recommended that you do so if the car you are learning to drive in is owned or driven solely by you.